Junazidomi/Data-Science/Data-Science-prediction-projects/Flood Prediction/README.md

 | SVM                                 | 2.017998e-02  | 6.984723e-04  | 0.719555    |
 | Random Forest (Hypertune Parameter) | 2.047603e-02  | 6.737337e-04  | 0.729488    |
 | Decision Tree (Hypertune Parameter) | 3.433849e-02  | 1.856252e-03  | 0.254693    |

+## Conclusion
+- Each independent variable correlates with the dependent variable, where all variables in the dataset are numerical data
+- In the Linear Regression model, better performance was obtained compared to other models, with an R² value of 1 and MAE and MSE values close to 0.
+This indicates that the dataset has a very strong linear relationship between the independent and dependent variables.
+- In the Decision Tree model, all evaluation metric values were the lowest compared to other models, with an R2 value of around 0.1
+- In the Random Forest and Decision Tree models, after hyperparameter tuning, all evaluation metrics improved compared to before tuning.